-An employee can request a special leave of absence with or without pay for personal or professional reasons.
-The leave request will be initiated by the employee and must receive approval by and through the chain of administrative command including the President.
+A faculty member can request a special leave of absence for professional reasons such as research or exchange opportunities.
+The leave request will be initiated by the faculty member and must receive approval by and through the chain of administrative command including the President.
 The special leave of absence should not exceed a maximum of one (1) year.